 The Goodson Law Library collects bilingual and multi-lingual legal dictionaries, as well as general dictionaries in a variety of languages.
 Some useful multi-lingual legal dictionaries in the Reference Collection are:

 - Elsevier's Legal Dictionary: In English, German, French, Dutch and Spanish (Ref.
 K54 .E45 2001).

-Two useful sources to help decipher legal abbreviations in other languages are Bieber's Dictionary of Legal Abbreviations, 3d ed.
-(Superseded Ref.
-KF246 .B5 1988; foreign abbreviations have been deleted from the current edition), and Kavass and Prince’s World Dictionary of Legal Abbreviations (Ref.
+Two useful sources to help decipher legal abbreviations in other languages are Kavass and Prince’s World Dictionary of Legal Abbreviations (Ref.
 K85 .W67) looseleaf service, and the Cardiff Index to Legal Abbreviations, a free site which includes abbreviations from international citation guides.

-Rule 20 of the Bluebook covers foreign materials.
-Table 2 lists foreign jurisdictions in alphabetical order, along with information about preferred sources for types of legal materials.
+Rule 20 of the Bluebook covers citation of foreign law materials.
+Table 2 lists selected foreign jurisdictions in alphabetical order, along with information about preferred sources for types of legal materials.

 Guide to Foreign and International Legal Citations, 2d ed.
 (Ref.
 K89 .G85 2009), produced by the NYU School of Law Journal of International Law and Politics, illustrates the internal citation system of each jurisdiction that it covers.
 The 2006 edition is available online.

-International Legal Citation Manual (from the staff of Global Studies Law Review, Washington University in Saint Louis School of Law) covers about 100 countries and includes information on the legal systems and legal research resources.
+International Citation Manager, from the staff of Global Studies Law Review, Washington University in Saint Louis School of Law, covers about 40 countries and includes information on the legal systems and legal research resources.